The 5 Best No Clog Toilet Reviews in 2021

 What’s a dual-flush system?

 A dual-flush system offers two flush options.
-You can choose a full flush for solid wastes or partial flush for liquid wastes.
+You can choose a full flush for solid wastes or a partial flush for liquid wastes.
 Overall, it provides better water management, averaging 1.28 GPF.

 Two-piece Vs. One-piece toilets.
 What’s the difference?